 8. Stress Management Techniques

 Stress is another cause of back pain that makes a person’s muscles stiff and tense.
 It can also worsen existing back pain in your body.
-According to the American Institute of Stress, back pain is a major symptom of stress.
+According to the American Institute of Stress, back pain is a significant symptom of stress.

 Stress can also alter the way your body perceives pain.
-So if you think your back pain is due to stress, you can try relaxation exercises, yoga, or meditation to relieve it.
+So, if you think your back pain is due to stress, you can try relaxation exercises, yoga, or meditation to relieve it.
 Many experts also recommend breathing exercises for stress management.

 9. Proper Footwear

 High-heeled or too-tight footwear can misalign your legs, back, and hips, leading to severe strain on the spine.
-Shoes that lack a comfortable sole or have poor support also result in intense pressure on your spinal cord, resulting in severe back pain.
+Shoes that lack a comfortable sole or have poor support also result in intense pressure on your spinal cord, resulting in excruciating back pain.

 According to a study, people who wear shoes with customized orthotics for six weeks experience considerable improvement in their back pain.
-Consult a professional foot specialist to determine the right orthotics for your condition.
+Consult a professional foot specialist to determine the correct orthotics for your condition.

 As a self-safety measure, you must prevent wearing uncomfortable footwear and opt for low-heeled sandals and sneakers.